unrealwork/atsd-use-cases/research/us-auto/README.md

 _Source_: Federal Reserve Economic Data - [Domestic Motor Vehicle Production](https://fred.stlouisfed.org/series/DAUPSA), [Domestic Motor Vehicle Sales](https://fred.stlouisfed.org/series/DAUTOSA)

-The second part of the above visualization tracks the difference in domestic automobile production and sales which has remained within a range of roughly 100,000 units and was derived from the underlying data using an [ad-hoc calculation](../../tutorials//add-calculated-value/README.md) in the ChartLab interface.
+The second part of the above visualization tracks the difference in domestic automobile production and sales which remained within a range of roughly 100,000 units and is derived from the underlying data using an [ad-hoc calculation](../../tutorials//add-calculated-value/README.md) in the ChartLab interface.
 This value has been averaged over each observed year, and is an excellent metric to gauge trends in production output.
 Because sales are likely a much larger factor in deciding production, then production is a factor in predicting sales, this line shows that declining sales are being met with declining production.
 But more than that, production